rrobbes/EngineeringOfMobileSystems/lec2-JS-ES6/README.md

 Due to the implicit type conversions, in Javascript, a lot of things can evalaute to "true" or "false", which is convenient to write short if statements, but can be hard to understand at scale.
 To increase clarity, a stricter equality operator, with a more intuitive behaviour, was introduced.
 That's why most JS code uses `===` instead of `==`.
 Similarly, JS code uses `!==` rather than `!=`.
 For a nice summary of how `==`, `===`, `!=`, `!==` and `if()` work, have a look at [JavaScript equality table](https://dorey.github.io/JavaScript-Equality-Table/).
 The overall conclusion: always use `===` or `!==`, unless you have a very good reason not to.

+### Functions

+In Javascript (as in many other languages), functions can be passed as arguments to other functions, or returned from functions.
+This allows to define powerful abstractions.
+For instance, event handlers can take a function as argument, and call it when an event happens.

+### Scope

+Scope refers to how a declared variable is visible in a program.
+JS variables (declared with `var`) can be declared at the function level, or the global level.
+With `var`, there is no block scope, as in most other languages:
+- Variables declared inside a block can be accessed from outside the block.
+- Redeclaring a variable inside a block will also redeclare it outside the block
+- Since Javascript is "error forgiving", `var`iables can be used before being declared (they will be "hoisted" to the top of the function).

+An undeclared variable will be declared as a global variable, which can lead to subtle and hard to track bugs.

+### Strict mode
+Strict mode is an evalaution mode for Javascript that is less forgiving of errors.
+Errors will be thrown instead of being silently dealt with.
+Code that in ES6 modules is in strict mode, so most of the code you will write will be in strict mode.
+See more on strict mode [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)

+## ES6

+ES6 introduces many enhancements to JavaScript.
+In particular, ES6 introduces:
+- `let` and `const` variables, with proper block scope and no hoisting.
+Essentially, `const` should be use as much as possible, and **`var` should never be used now**.
+- Arrow functions, which are shorter definitions for functions, which have better scoping, particularly for the `this` keyword.
+- First-class support for classes.
+- Modules, import, and export to manage larger amounts of code.
+- Destructuring assignments and spread operators to access data inside objects, and to easily build new objects.
+- Default values for arguments in functions.
+- Promises for asynchronous code (ES8 introduces async/await keywords)

+A nice summary of ES6 features is available [here](https://zellwk.com/blog/es6/).

+After this introduction, you're ready to practice JS and ES6 with the [JS and ES6 koans](https://github.com/rrobbes/EngineeringOfMobileSystems/tree/master/lab1-jskoans)